 In late 2019, a novel coronavirus ("COVID-19") was first reported in Wuhan, China, and on March 11, 2020, the World Health Organization characterized COVID-19 as a global pandemic.
 The outbreak has spread globally and has led governments and other authorities around the world, including federal, state and local authorities in the United States and elsewhere, to impose measures intended to control its spread, including restrictions on freedom of movement and business operations such as travel restrictions, border closings, business closures, quarantines and shelter-in-place orders.
 Additionally, the COVID-19 pandemic and the measures taken to limit its spread have negatively impacted the economy across many industries.
 As such, COVID-19 pandemic may pose significant risks to our business.
-We operate globally and the COVID-19 pandemic and its adverse effects have impacted most of the locations where we, our customers and our suppliers conduct business and as a result, during the first quarter of 2020, we have experienced some disruption to our operations, most notably due to self-imposed travel restrictions.
+We operate globally and the COVID-19 pandemic and its adverse effects have impacted most of the locations where we, our customers and our suppliers conduct business and as a result, during the second quarter of 2020, we have experienced some disruption to our operations, most notably due to reduced demand for our disposable product portfolio.

-As a result of the COVID-19 pandemic, we have temporarily closed certain offices and facilities deemed non-essential under applicable guidance from relevant authorities, including our corporate headquarters.
+As a result of the COVID-19 pandemic, our non-essential offices and facilities, including our corporate headquarters remain closed to non-essential employees.
 With a large number of employees now working remotely there is a potential loss of productivity, which could negatively impact our future results.